World’s Most Expensive Country? How to Travel Australia on a Budget

 4. Sticking in a city for a while?
 Airbnb it up!

 I’m a massive fan of staying in hostels while traveling, but, unfortunately, I’ve found many of Australia’s hostels to be pricey and subpar.
 Often, for similar prices to a dirty shared hostel room, you can find lovely Airbnb rooms, especially if you’re willing to venture a little out of the city center.
 It’s a great way to discover new neighborhoods and meet people in your new city.
+And, believe it or not, Australia’s cities can be enjoyed on the cheap.
+Check out these tips for exploring Melbourne on a budget or my ideas for free or inexpensive sights in Sydney.

 5. Hit up the grocery store